top of page

 Selection criteria

-• The nominee's level of success, considering their achievements, records, rankings and any other notable accomplishments within their respective sport.
-This also gives consideration to the age group and category in which they compete.
+• The nominee's level of success, considering their achievements, records, rankings and any other notable accomplishments within their respective sport, giving consideration to the age group and category in which they compete.

 Elite Sportsperson of the Year

-The award acknowledges a Victorian individual athlete with a disability who has performed exceptionally, as evidenced by their sporting success at a national and/or international level.
+This award recognises a Victorian individual athlete with a disability who has demonstrated outstanding athletic achievement through competitive results at a national and/or international level.

 Eligibility criteria

-• Nominees must have competed at high-level competitions, such as national and/or international events.
+• Nominees must have competed at national and/or international events during the relevant award period (1 July 2025 – 30 June 2026).

 Selection criteria